angular-ui/ui-grid/README.md

     > grunt dev --browsers=SL_IE10

 The full list of SauceLabs browsers can be seen by running `grunt saucebrowsers`.
 Usually it should suffice to let Travis do this testing automatically, unless you're trying to debug a browser-specific issue.

+# What Happened to 2.x?

+As of the 3.0 release, 2.x is officially deprecated.
+There will be no further releases.
+If for some reason you need to find the 2.x source please see the [2.x branch](https://github.com/angular-ui/ng-grid/tree/2.x).

+# Repository Rename

+With the 3.0 release, the repository has been renamed from "ng-grid" to "ui-grid".

+All network traffic to GitHub should redirect automatically but they say you should update your git remote url:

+  git remote set-url origin https://github.com/angular-ui/ui-grid.git

 # Thanks